Stellantis/api-standards/api-style-guide.md

-# Groupe PSA API standards
+# Groupe PSA API Design Guidelines

-Standards and guidelines for Groupe PSA REST APIs.
+## Document Semantics, Formatting, and Naming

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).